mrettl/conforce/README.md

     pip uninstall conforce
     ````

-If git is available, the package can be installed directly without cloning the repository by
+If git is available, the package can be installed directly from the remote repository by
 ````shell
 pip install "conforce[examples, doc] @ git+https://github.com/mrettl/conforce"
 ````